Travel guide

 This is the most common case.
 You travel to Europe, Asia, or America and need cheap local data, but you can't deactivate your Spanish line because your clients, family, or bank call you on that number.

-The solution: keep your physical SIM with your usual number (in voice/SMS-only mode or with roaming deactivated to avoid costs) and activate a local data eSIM like those from PuraSim.
+The solution: you keep your physical SIM with your usual number (in voice/SMS only mode or with roaming deactivated to avoid costs) and activate a local data eSIM like PuraSim's.
 Result: fast and cheap data at your destination, and your number always available to receive important calls.

 Check out our eSIMs for Europe if you're traveling to the continent or visit our eSIM for travel page to find the plan that best suits your destination.